 Here is a picture of the quilt I made with my Doves in the Window blocks.

-Registration information for Laurapalooza will be released in the next few weeks.
-Watch the Beyond Little House website for details.
+Registration information for Laurapalooza is now open.
+Go to the Beyond Little House website for details.

 While in the Mansfield area this summer, I will be giving my Quilting with Laura Ingalls Wilder program at the Ozark County Historium in Gainesville, MO (about 45 minutes from Mansfield) on Tuesday, July 11, at a tea style luncheon sponsored the Ozark County Genealogical and Historical Society.